 Let’s take a look.

-This company offers a range of cat and dog foods that concentrate on quality of ingredients and holistic nutrition.
+This company offers a range of cat and dog foods that concentrate on the quality of ingredients and holistic nutrition.

 Does the cost represent value for money?